Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Introduction

 In combinatorics and theoretical computer science, the properties of partitions of vertices of random graphs have been analyzed in the context of well-known NP-hard problems of maximum cuts and minimum bisections \citep{gamarnikMaxcutSparseRandom2018,dembo2017extremal, alaouiLocalAlgorithmsMaximum2021}.
 In statistical physics, such partitions arise naturally due to the association of the vertices with spin values $\in \{-1,1\}$.
 This leads to the equivalence between notions in different disciplines such as maximum cuts and minimum bisections of a weighted graph corresponding to the minimum energy configurations in Ising models, and spin glasses.

-In this work, we consider the property of a partition being $H$-assortative/disassortative as recently studied in \citep{behrens2022dis}, i.e. partitions such that the difference between the number of neighbours within the same partition and in the opposite partition for each vertex exceeds/does-not-exceed a given threshold.
-This property generalizes related notions of friendly and unfriendly partitions \citep{ferber2021friendly}, satisfactory/co-satisfactory graph partitions \citep{bazganSatisfactoryGraphPartition2010}, which only requires the differences to be non-negative or non-positive respectively.
-Similar notions of assortative/disassortative partitions have been considered in the context of game theory as alliances \citep{kristiansenAlliancesGraphs2004}, in contagion as cohesive subsets \citep{morrisContagion2000}, as local minimum bisections, local maximum cuts in combinatorial optimization \citep{angelLocalMaxcutSmoothed2017}, and as d-cuts in generalizations of the matching cut problem \citep{gomesFindingCutsBounded2021}.
+In this work, we consider the property of a partition which is called $h$-assortative/disassortative as recently studied in \citep{behrens2022dis}.
+These are partitions of vertex sets into two parts such that for each vertex the difference between the number of neighbors of this vertex within the part containing the vertex and the number of neighbors of the vertex in the opposite part exceeds/does-not-exceed a given threshold $h$, upon some natural normalization.
+This property generalizes related notions of friendly and unfriendly partitions \citep{ferber2022friendly,shelah1990graphs,aharoni1990unfriendly}, satisfactory/co-satisfactory graph partitions \citep{gerber2000algorithmic,bazganExistenceDeterminationSatisfactory2003,bazgan2007efficient,bazganSatisfactoryGraphPartition2010}, or internal partitions \citep{banInternalPartitionsRegular2013,linialAsymptoticallyAlmostEvery2017}.
+All of these papers focus on the case $h=0$.
+Similar notions of assortative/disassortative partitions have been considered in presence of additional minimum-degree constraints \citep{stiebitzDecomposingGraphsDegree1996,bazgan2007efficient,maDecomposingC4freeGraphs2019,liuConjectureSchweserStiebitz2021}, as judicious partitions \citep{bollobas2002problems}, as alliances in game theory \citep{kristiansenAlliancesGraphs2004}, as cohesive subsets \citep{morrisContagion2000} in the theory of contagion, as local minimum bisections, local maximum cuts in combinatorial optimization \citep{angelLocalMaxcutSmoothed2017}, and as d-cuts in generalizations of the matching cut problem \citep{gomesFindingCutsBounded2021}.